-Iselin disease is a benign and self-limiting condition, defined as apophysitis of base of 5th metatarsal.
+Iselin disease (ID) is a benign and self-limiting condition, defined as apophysitis of the base of the 5th metatarsal.

 It is most commonly seen in males with sport injuries and is often also seen in adolescents.